 If you are unable to resolve the protest after initially contacting DOR, you may request a hearing by writing to the department’s legal division at:

 Indiana Department of Revenue

 Indianapolis, IN 46206-1104

-The protest will not be settled at the hearing, but within 60 days of the hearing when the department issues a decision in a Letter of Findings.
+The protest will not be settled at the hearing.
+Within 60 days of the hearing DOR will issue a decision in a Letter of Findings.
 If, during the hearing, you find that you need additional time to gather facts, we may continue the hearing until all the facts can be supplied.